DeclanClifford/NLLLT/README.md

 # Theory behind the model
-To see the theory that went into the model please see [Simple, Simple Post-Stall Aerodynamic Model](https://github.com/DeclanClifford/NLLLT/blob/master/Theory/Simple%2C%20Simple%20Post-Stall%20Aerodynamic%20Model.pdf)
+To see the theory that went into the model please see [Simple, Simple Post-Stall Aerodynamic Model](https://github.com/DeclanClifford/NLLLT/blob/master/Theory/Simple%2C%20Simple%20Post-Stall%20Aerodynamic%20Model.pdf).
+This is an abridged version of my Individual Project report mentioned above.

 # How do I use it?